 The student must continue to maintain his or her "Professional Electronic Portfolio" from their early and intermediate practice experiences and will share it with each preceptor prior to beginning each rotation.
-The completed portfolio MUST be submitted to the Hub Site Coordinator and Director of Experiential Education by November 13, 2022 (this does not include November's best work) and April 9, 2023 to document satisfactory completion of all objectives and outcomes.
+The completed portfolio MUST be submitted to the Hub Site Coordinator and Director of Experiential Education by November 13, 2024 (this does not include November's best work) and April 9, 2025 to document satisfactory completion of all objectives and outcomes.
 MyCred must be reviewed and approved by each student's Hub Site Coordinator and Director of Experiential Education prior to graduation.
 Failure to timely complete or complete the portfolio requirements will impact the rotation grade for each rotation/class that the portfolio is considered incomplete or the month portfolio grading occurs (November and/or April).
 Portfolios are considered documentation for competency.

-The Professional Portfolio shall be organized and updated as outlined: General Information : Updated Photo, Contact Information, Personal Biography and Career Objective ☐ Updated Employment History, Honors & Awards, Professional Activities, Health information and health coverage, Licenses & Certifications, and Immunizations CV/Resume Archive: Updated Curriculum Vitae CVs must be updated each month to reflect the previous month's experience Most recent CV must be uploaded to MyCred Experiential Rotations: Each APPE rotation month must be entered similarly to IPPE rotations under Internships Module Indicate site, preceptor, time frame Attach projects, presentation, any other pertinent documentation (i.e. journal club, case reviews, case presentations, handouts, monographs, etc.) ☐ Scanned copy of Patient Communication Form (submitted under Assignments Module in MyCred in Nov/April with Longitudinal Assessment Form) ☐ Scanned copy of Interprofessional Reflection and Evaluation Form (submitted under separate section in MyCred Assignments Module in Nov/April with Longitudinal Assessment Form) ☐ Scanned copy of the Longitudinal Outcome Measures Assessment Form must be submitted under separate section in MyCred Assignments Module in Nov/April with Patient Communication evaluation/reflection form & IPE evaluation/reflection form.
-The form must be 100% completed by the April submission.
+General Information: Updated Photo, Contact Information, Personal Biography and Career Objective ☐ Updated Employment History, Honors & Awards, Professional Activities, Health Information and Health Coverage, Licenses & Certifications, and Immunizations CV/Resume Archive: ☐ Updated Curriculum Vitae CVs must be updated each month to reflect the previous month's experience Most recent CV must be uploaded to MyCred Experiential Rotations: Each APPE rotation month must be entered similarly to IPPE rotations under Internships Module Indicate site, preceptor, time frame Attach projects, presentation, any other pertinent documentation (i.e. journal club, case reviews, case presentations, handouts, monographs, etc.) ☐ Scanned copy of Patient Communication Form (submitted under Assignments Module in MyCred in Nov/April with Longitudinal Assessment Form) Scanned copy of Interprofessional Reflection and Evaluation Form (submitted under separate section in MyCred Assignments Module in Nov/April with Longitudinal Assessment Form) ☐ Scanned copy of the Longitudinal Outcome Measures Assessment Form must be submitted under separate section in MyCred Assignments Module in Nov/April with Patient Communication evaluation/reflection form & IPE evaluation/reflection form.
+The form must be 100% completed by the April submission